NJIT-DSA/NJIT-DSA-01-arrays/README.md

 **Create** a new file, `Algorithms.java`, into the directory as where the `Grades.java` is, and implement sorting and reversing as *generic algorithms* as instructed below.

-**IMPORTANT!** Later exercises and tests, will use the algorithms of Àlgorithms.java`, so make sure the interfaces of reverse and sort methods look **exactly** like this:
+**IMPORTANT!** Later exercises and tests, will use the algorithms of `Algorithms.java`, so make sure the interfaces of reverse and sort methods look **exactly** like this:

 ```Java
 public static <T extends Comparable<T>> void sort(T [] array) {